 demanding whiny hungry minions at home.
 So I decided to bake Cowboy Cookies because, not only does this recipe make a huge batch, but they're also so loaded with goodies that there's a little somethin' in there to please everyone.

 If you've never had the pleasure of sinking your teeth into a big, chewy Cowboy Cookie before, allow me to introduce you to these everything-but-the-kitchen-sink wonders.
 They're kind of like super loaded oatmeal cookies full of contrasting textures and flavors.
-First you have the oats, of course, but there's also chewy coconut, creamy chocolate chips, crunchy pecans, and -- the secret ingredient — oh-so-humble cornflakes!
+First you have the oats, of course.
+But there's also chewy coconut, creamy chocolate chips, crunchy pecans, and -- the secret ingredient -- oh-so-humble cornflakes!
 I know it sounds crazy, but the flakes add surprising little pockets of crispness to these soft, chewy treats.
 Yum.

 Chewy is definitely a key word in describing these Cowboy Cookies, which hopefully explains why I've used it no less than five times in these first few short paragraphs.
 No, my thesaurus ain't broke...there's simply not a more fitting adjective for these cookies.
 They key to ensuring their chewy (sorry) texture, however, is to make sure they don't spread too thin or become overly brown and crispy due to an extended baking time.